Sandpaper for Cars: How to Choose the Right Grit for Every Step

 Sanding is the foundation of every beautiful paint job.
 Using the right sandpaper for cars, with the proper grit sequence and sanding technique, ensures your surface is perfectly prepared for painting or polishing.

-At FastPlus, we offer a complete selection of sandpaper sheets, rolls, discs, polishing pads, and accessories designed for professional automotive results.
-Whether you’re restoring, repairing, or refinishing, our abrasives deliver consistency, durability, and smooth performance every time.
+At FastPlus, we offer a complete selection of sandpaper sheets, rolls, discs, polishing pads and finishing discs, and accessories designed for professional automotive results.
+Whether you're restoring, repairing, or refinishing, our abrasives deliver consistency, durability, and smooth performance every time.